apache/pulsar/site/docs/latest/functions/quickstart.md

 lead: Write and run your first Pulsar Function in just a few steps
 ---

-This tutorial will walk you through running your first Pulsar Function in local run mode.
+This tutorial will walk you through running a {% popover standalone %} Pulsar {% popover cluster %} on your machine and then running your first Pulsar Functions using that cluster.
+The first function will run in local run mode (outside your Pulsar {% popover cluster %}), while the second will run in cluster mode (inside your cluster).

 {% include admonition.html content="In local run mode, your Pulsar Function will communicate with your Pulsar cluster but will run outside of the cluster." %}